andypern/demos/spark-streaming-m7/README.md

-2. In 'terminal-1', launch the data stream generator:
+2. In `terminal-1`, startup the listener:

-		sh ./launch_datastream.sh
+		sh ./start_listener.sh
->the output to the screen will be CSV data as it is streamed to the network socket.
+>this will kick off netcat, and drop you back into the shell

-3. In 'terminal-2', launch the spark-streaming script (which will pull data into M7):
+3. Again in  `terminal-1`, launch the spark-streaming script, which will get our app running and ready to receive data:

 		sh ./run_m7_streaming_import.sh
->the output will indicate how many rows were inserted into M7 and persisted on disk.
-The interval is controlled by the BATCHSECS variable.
+>After about 30 seconds the output will stop, and it will be ready to receive data.

+4. Now in `terminal-2`, start pushing data.
+Note that you can stop/start this at will, so long as you leave the listener and spark-streaming app running:

+		sh ./push_data.sh

+	> output will show you one row every SLEEPSECS.
+Notice that every BATCHSECS `terminal-1` will show some output as well..

-4. Wait for 60 seconds so that some data can populate.
-In 'terminal-3' we're going to look at the table and make sure that data is appearing:
+5. Wait about 60 seconds for data to populate our table In `terminal-3` we're going to look at the table and make sure that data is appearing:

 		hbase shell